nori-marcos/Codecademy-html-css-cheatsheet-starting.github.io/README.md

 The following project was created to practice some knowlodges about tables creation, using HTML and CSS.

 ## Description
-For this project, I build a personal portfolio site, a static website where I share the projects that I build in the "Fullstack Engineer Career Path" of Codecademy.
+Considering the challenge proposed by Codecademy, I have created a cheatsheet that summarizes the most important visual rules in CSS.

 ## Technologies
 To create this project, the followings technologies were used: